 We humans are remarkable for our ability to undertake and accomplish incredibly complex tasks.
 We build and maintain structures in space, create new technologies, and solve complex societal and cultural challenges.

-Successful business teams take on complex tasks by breaking them down into simpler components, creating a plan, and then executing the plan with both discipline and flexibility.
+Just as high-performance military teams (and even astronauts) do, successful business teams take on complex tasks by breaking them down into simpler components, creating a coordinated plan, and then executing the plan with both discipline and flexibility.

-My experiences working with startups and mature organizations alike indicates that many find (or make) the Go-to-Market plan too complex, and consequently difficult to execute.
+My experiences working with early-stage and mature organizations alike indicates that many make the Go-to-Market plan too complex, and consequently difficult to execute.
 To simplify, I like to break G2M down to 3 basic components:

 This random approach usually results in spending too much time on bad tactics, missing key value propositions, and misaligned teams that duplicate efforts or skip critical functions.
 The “strategy of personal agendas” takes over, trust breaks down, and misalignment results.
 “What in the hell are we doing?” becomes the common whisper following many meetings.